Pitching, Rate, and Style Guide

 At Pellicle we take the use of generative AI very seriously, and consider its use in the generation of copy or images to be theft, and in breach of UK copyright law.
 Contributors found to be using generative AI in submitted work will have that work rejected and will forfeit their right to a kill fee.
 Contributors found in breach of these rules will also forfeit the opportunity to work with Pellicle again.

 We accept that AI-based software may be used in some forms, such as automated transcription services like Otter.
-However, we consider generative AI to be highly detrimental to our industry, and are making a conscious effort not to contribute to the damage it is causing for creators now, and in the future.
-We ask that our contributors hold themselves to the same standards as we do.
+However, we consider generative AI to be highly detrimental to our industry, and are making a conscious effort not to contribute to the damage it is causing for creators now and in the future.
+We ask that our contributors hold themselves to the same standards.